Table of Contents

 There are no hard financial restrictions, such as income and asset limits.
 However, individuals cannot be qualified to receive care from Arizona's Medicaid (Arizona Long Term Care System).
 One can read about AZ Medicaid's eligibility here.

 This program provides a variety of non-medical services and supports that offer assistance to both the elderly individual and their caregivers.
 Actual benefits are determined case-by-case and may include the following:

 As one of the goals of this program is to prevent nursing home placement, this program may pay for other services or technology not included above.
 One should ask their case administrator about Personal Emergency Response Service (PERS) coverage, Medication Management devices and walk-in tubs if those would be helpful in maintaining the care recipient's independence.

 The Non-Medical HCBS Program is a collaboration between the Arizona Department of Economic Security’s Department of Aging and Disability Services and the local Arizona Area Agencies on Aging (AAA).
-It is worth noting that there may be waiting lists to participate in this program.
-To apply, individuals should contact their local Area Agency on Aging.
-For additional information about this program, click here.
+It is worth noting that there are waiting lists to participate in this program.
+Priority is not on a first-come, first-served basis.
+Rather, priority is given to those with the greatest functional and financial need.